 “I would like to have my child baptized . . .”

 1. Attend a pre-baptism orientation meeting.
-Meetings will be held on February 26 and March 19.
+The next meeting will be April 30.

 - A member of our staff will respond to confirm your request